What would the internet look like if there were more women building it?

 By the age of 8, they are limiting aspirations

-By 13 many of them have already ruled out career options that don’t fit with gender stereotypes.
+By 13 they rule out careers that don’t fit with gender stereotypes.

 We can help you support young girls in primary schools, libraries and workplaces to inspire them at a crucial time in their lives.
 We build corporate education programs and teacher training for schools and libraries for young girls ages 5-8.

 We can all picture a scientist or a hairdresser at work.
 But what does a technologist at work look like?
-Our high school programs are all about work experience as a vehicle for building career aspirations.
 We work with corporates to build on-site work experience programs and in-school career planning programs to inspire young women in Grades 9 and 10 to choose technology electives in Grade 11 and 12.